alessandrokonrad/Pi-Pool/README.md

    --config ff-config.json
 ```

 That's it.
-Your node now starts to sync!
+Your node is now starting to sync!

+## Setup a stakepool
+Coming soon!

+## Cross-building
+If you want to build your own Cabal binary for aarch64 or a different version of Cabal, follow this guide.

+## Port forwarding
+Coming soon!